-Hedge funds are privately held investments that use resources pooled together from investors to capture particular market segment that offers high returns.
+Hedge funds are privately held investments that use resources pooled together from investors to capture a particular market segment that offers high returns.
 Investors are therefore required to commit their monies for a minimum period after which they can redeem their investments.
-These funds are aggressively managed and are only open to the select investors with a minimum set net worth.
+These funds are aggressively managed and are only open to select investors with a minimum set net worth.

 The original purpose of creating hedge funds was to capture equity securities investments and to utilize leverage and short selling to monitor the movements of the equity market.
 This purpose has however been overridden to accommodate other investments that can offer higher returns.
-The aggressive managers observe the market trends and make speculative investments that at times carry a bigger risk to that of the overall market.
+Aggressive managers observe the market trends and make speculative investments that at times carry a bigger risk to that of the overall market.

 Hedge fund strategies